nccgroup/TriforceLinuxSyscallFuzzer/docs/TestFiles.md

 can represent sockets, special files, events, epolls, inotifys and other unusual file types.
 A file of that type is opened and the file descriptor becomes the argument.
-* Type 6 starts with an 8-bit number specifying a count.
+* Type 7 starts with an 8-bit number specifying a count.
 An argument vector of this size is created by recursively parsing that many more arguments and storing them in the vector.
 The vector pointer becomes the argument.
-* Type 7 has no further information.
+* Type 8 has no further information.
 It conumes the next call buffer and writes it to a temporary file.
 The filename becomes the argument and the file size is pushed onto the size stack.
+* Type 9 has an 8-bit number.
+When zero, the argument is the current process ID.
+When one the argument is the parent's process ID.
+When two, a new child process is forked (which does nothing), and the argument is the child's process ID.
+* Type 10 contains two 8-bit numbers.
+The first references one of the earlier system call records, and the second references an argument number.
+The argument becomes a copy of the argument from the previous call.
+* Type 11 starts with an 8-bit number specifying a count.
+A 32-bit argument vector of this size is created by recursively parsing that many more arguments and storing them in the vector.
+The vector pointer becomes the argument.